murtaza-nasir/speakr/docs/admin-guide/sso-setup.md

 - If `SSO_AUTO_REGISTER=true`, new users are created on first login when their email domain is allowed (or when allowlist is empty).
 - If `SSO_AUTO_REGISTER=false`, only existing users with a linked SSO subject can sign in.
 - Email domain allowlist is enforced only when an email is present.

+## Disabling password login

+Set `SSO_DISABLE_PASSWORD_LOGIN=true` to enforce SSO-only authentication for regular users.
+When enabled:

+- The login page shows only the SSO sign-in button
+- Regular users cannot log in with email/password
+- **Administrators can still use password login** as a fallback (hidden behind "Administrator login" link)

+This is useful for organizations that want to enforce SSO for all users while keeping emergency admin access available.

 ## Security note